 How To Prepare

-- Try to schedule the test when you are not having your period, since blood can interfere with the results of the test.
+- Try to schedule the test when you're not having your period, since blood can interfere with the results of the test.
 If your bleeding is light, you may still be able to have a Pap test.

-- Do not use douches, tampons, vaginal medicines, sprays, or powders for at least 24 hours before having a Pap test.
+- Do not use douches, tampons, vaginal medicines, sprays, or powders for at least 24 hours before your test.

-- Some doctors recommend avoiding sex for 24 hours before a Pap test.
+- Some doctors recommend that you avoid sex for 24 hours before a Pap test.